Are you thinking of visiting Snæfellsnes Peninsula in Iceland and looking for the most complete guide to Snaefellsnes? This article is for you!

 - Back to accommodation in Grundarfjörður or Stykkisholmur.

-*We didn’t get to visit these places because we ran out of time and the kids were too tired, but you could easily add them to your itinerary if you have 10-11 hours of daylight.
+*This itinerary is based on our experience, except for the places marked with an *.
+We didn’t get to visit these places because we ran out of time and our kids were too tired, but you could easily add them to your Snaefellenes Peninsula itinerary if you have 10-11 hours of daylight.

-TIP: This sample one day itinerary starts from Stykkisholmur, but it’s a circular drive, so you can start anywhere.
+Good to know: This sample one day itinerary starts from Stykkisholmur.
+However, it’s a circular drive, so you can start anywhere.
 You can also choose to do it in the opposite direction.
-We chose to explore the Peninsula counterclockwise, starting at Kirkjufell, because most day tours arriving from Reykjavik do exactly the opposite.
-I think it helped us to avoid the crowds and it wasn’t really busy anywhere except at Djúpalón Beach.

-Map of the best places to visit in Snaefellsnes Peninsula
+Map of the Best Places on Snaefellsnes Peninsula

-In order to help you plan your trip to Snaefellsnes, I created a map indicating all the places mentioned above.
+In order to help you plan your trip, I created a map indicating all the places to visit on Snaefellsnes Peninsula.
 See below!

 As you can see, everything is really close by and driving distances between the sights aren’t big at all.

 So even though the list of things to do in Snaefellsnes seems to be quite long, it is possible to see most of the highlights in just a day.
 But, as I already said before, if you want to have more time to explore these places, you really should plan a few days in Snaefellsnes.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.